MuhSatriyo/MuhSatriyo/README.md

 ###

-<p align="left">I'm Galantixa,<br><br>I am a DevOps engineer who has enthusiasm and determination to explore the world of Information Technology.
-With a focus on the role of a DevOps Engineer, I have a strong dream to start an exciting career in the IT industry.<br><br>- 🔭 I’m working as DevOps Engineer<br>- 📚 I'm currently learning DevOps & Backend Engineering<br>- ⚡ I Love Philosophy</p>
+<p align="left">I'm Satriyo,<br><br>I am a DevOps Engineer with a unique background that combines a career shift to IT with a strong belief that
+IT is the key to achieving future business goals.
+With a vision that IT drives competitive advantage and sustainable growth, I have proven myself to be a valuable contributor to the team.
+Despite my relatively new experience, I have successfully accelerated website and application development, as well as improved IT infrastructure performance to support larger business objectives.
+My expertise includes advanced tools such as Grafana, Jenkins, GitHub, and Kubernetes, along with managing microservice-based infrastructure.
+I am ready to face complex challenges in the continuously evolving digital era and am committed to bringing sustainable success to the company.
+.<br><br>- 🧑‍💼 I’m working as DevOps Engineer<br>- 👨‍🎓 I'm currently learning DevOps & Web Programing<br>- 🧭 I Love Book About Self Improvement</p>

 ###